eg0nSpengler/Client/CONTRIBUTING.md

 ### Game Design Document

-Someone needs to link the game design document here
+Someone needs to link the game design document here.

+### Code Maintainers

+Something about the people on the team

 ## How To Contribute

+There many things that you can do to help out, regardless if you're a maintainer or a visitor, a coder or a player.
+At the most basic, reporting bugs is essential to making everything run flawlessly.
+People with some skills and time to spare can help out the community by contributing some work.
+Any help is appreciated.

 ### Reporting Bugs

-Reporting bugs might be one of the easiest and most essential thing you can do.
-This section will outline what a good bug report looks lik.
+Reporting bugs might be one of the easiest and most essential things you can do.
+This section outlines what a proper bug report looks like.
-The maintainers (and other people like you) need understand your report, be able to reproduce the behavior, and find related reports easily.
+The maintainers (and other people like you) need to understand your report, be able to reproduce the behavior and find related reports easily.
-If all three of those condition are met, your bug report will be quickly and efficiently be handled, and you will have directly improved the experience for others.
+If your bug report meets all three of those conditions, then we can quickly and efficiently be handled, and you have directly improved the experience for others.

 Before creating a bug report, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many relevant details as possible](#how-do-i-submit-a-good-bug-report).
-Feel free to remove any non applicable junk.
+Feel free to remove any non-applicable junk.
 Use [the template](ISSUE_TEMPLATE.md), as the information it asks for helps you help us help you more efficiently.

 #### Before Submitting A Bug Report

-* **Do a [quick search]()** to see if the problem has already been reported.
+* **Do a quick search in existing issue** to see if the problem has already been reported.
 * If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.
 * If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a **link** to the original issue in the body of your new one.